 Just two rows of zinnias and cosmos will keep your home in bouquets for all of summer, and most of fall.

-Other great varieties are dahlias, sunflowers and lavender.
+Other great varieties are dahlias, sunflowers, roses, hydrangeas and lavender.

 2. “Dead head” your flowers.

-My flower friend I talked about earlier taught me this lesson.
+My flower friend that I talked about earlier taught me this lesson.

-This will encourage the plant to send more energy on creating and opening new blooms, instead of maintaining the old.
+This will encourage the plant to focus its energy on creating and opening new blooms, instead of maintaining the old.

 3. Plant flowers that are especially hardy to drought and weeds.

-For me, this comes down to three exceptional varieties, cosmos, zinnias and sunflowers.
+For me, this comes down to four exceptional varieties: cosmos, zinnias, dahlias, and sunflowers.
 (This may vary, depending on the zone you are in.)

-I have tried growing plenty of other types of flowers, but none have ever done as well as these three.
+I have tried growing plenty of other types of flowers, but none have ever done as well as these four.

 I have zinnias growing in my driveway.